 My issues with Swagger

-As far as I can tell, Swagger has 2 main use cases: it’s a specification you can use to scaffold your client/server or a live documentation generated from an existing implementation.
+As far as I can tell, Swagger has two main use cases: it’s a specification you can use to scaffold your client and server, or live documentation generated from an existing implementation.
 I have an issue with the latter when it comes to Akka HTTP.

 Annotations everywhere

-First of all, how it works.
+First of all, here’s how it works.
 Akka HTTP has no Swagger generator.
-Considering the complexity of the routing DSL it would be hard if not impossible to achieve it, though some cases could be handled with e.g. macros.
-As such, we are forced to use some more manual approach.
+Considering the complexity of the routing DSL, it would be hard, if not impossible, to achieve this, though some cases could be handled with, e.g., macros.
+As such, we are forced to use a more manual approach.

-The only solution supported by the Swagger team is Java implementation aimed towards JEE stack, as some of the annotations it uses are exactly the ones used to generate routing in JEE.
+The only solution supported by the Swagger team is the Java implementation aimed toward the JEE stack, as some of the annotations it uses are exactly the ones used to generate routing in JEE.

 Exactly!
 Annotations.
-Descriptions for models and directives are defined using annotations, which will be processed in runtime to generate either JSON or YAML document.
+Descriptions for models and directives are defined using annotations, which will be processed at runtime to generate either a JSON or a YAML document.

 That imposes some restrictions on us:

-- if we want to gather some endpoints, we should organize them in classes or traits, so that we could annotate the class,
+- if we want to gather some endpoints, we should organize them in classes or traits, so that we can annotate the class,

-- if we want to annotate class, we need to extract its content into a method, so that we could annotate it,
+- if we want to annotate a class, we need to extract its content into a method, so that we can annotate it,

-- of course models also require annotation which makes it, a bother if you reuse some model from another module, that you wouldn’t want to annotate.
+- of course, models also require annotations, which makes it a bother if you reuse a model from another module that you wouldn’t want to annotate.

-Personally, I would like to have some limited DSL, that handles both Akka-HTTP routing creation and swagger generation, but let’s deal with what we have.
-As we see later, we should be thankful, that author of swagger-akka-http made it possible to use it with Scala without going completely berserk.
+Personally, I would like to have a limited DSL that handles both Akka HTTP routing creation and Swagger generation, but let’s deal with what we have.
+As we will see later, we should be thankful that the author of swagger-akka-http made it possible to use it with Scala without going completely berserk.

-, the library responsible for generating Swagger specifications, does not validate its own output.
+swagger-core, the library responsible for generating Swagger specifications, does not validate its own output.
 One could ask: what could be wrong?
-The generator is made by Swagger team, it should produce a correct specification.
+The generator is made by the Swagger team; it should produce a correct specification.
 I agree: it should.

-The Swagger specification has few assumptions/requirements, that you might not notice, but which are extremely important: paths’ names and models’ names should be unique.
+The Swagger specification has a few assumptions/requirements that you might not notice but that are extremely important: the names of paths and models should be unique.

-If you are writing it yourself that is an intuitive assumption.
-You wouldn’t even notice, that you handled that issue.
-So what would generator do with the following files:
+If you are writing it yourself, that is an intuitive assumption.
+You wouldn’t even notice that you handled that issue.
+So what would the generator do with the following files:

 package com.pets